shubham-kaushal/spree_marketplace/README.md

 # Spree Marketplace

-This is a [spree multi vendor marketplace](https://spreecommerce.org/use-cases/multi-vendor-marketplace/) extension.
-It's a great starting point if you're building a marketplace on top of [Spree](https://spreecommerce.org).
-Our goal was flexibility to allow you to tweak it to your needs.
+This is a spree marketplace based on spree multi vendor extension.
+Unlike multi vendor here we avoid option type, properties and shipping methods management by vendors.
+They only can be configured and managed by the store admin.

-Check out this extension [multi vendor marketplace demo](https://spreecommerce.org/launch-a-multi-vendor-marketplace-within-a-few-weeks-with-spree-commerce/) and launch your marketplace within weeks, not months.
+(Spree 4.1 ready)

 Developed and maintained by: